FAQs

 When will my child get in to HKLC?

 We do not know and it is very difficult to predict.
-Hoya Kids is a small center (only 58 spaces) with a high demand for enrollment.
-Unfortunately, we do not have space for all the families who wish to enroll their children.
+Hoya Kids is a small center and we may not have space for all the families who wish to enroll their children.
 Families are advised to apply to other programs or have alternate child care arrangements in the event that a space is not available when needed or at all.

 Your family’s chances of being offered a space for enrollment at Hoya Kids depends not only on your child’s place on our waiting list and the number of spaces we have in each classroom, but it also depends on the families ahead of you that may decline our offers of enrollment.
 We have no way of predicting this ahead of time, as it hinges on families’ personal circumstances at the time of the offer.